nicobou/satie/INSTALL-SATIE.md

 https://github.com/supercollider/sc3-plugins/releases

-> **Note:** Be sure to download the version of sc3-plugins that matches your version of SuperCollider (ex: 3.9 or 3.10).
+> **Note:** Be sure to download the version of sc3-plugins that matches your version of SuperCollider

-Extract and place the sc3-plugins forlder in your SuperCollider extensions folder.
+Extract and place the sc3-plugins folder in your SuperCollider extensions folder.
 By default, this folder is located at:

 ```
 ~/Library/Application Support/SuperCollider/Extensions